RicardAparicio/CryptoDemo/README.md

 I've tried to touch the most trending frameworks, design paradigms like functional or reactive programming and last approaches which I've been working on in the last months and years.
 To name a few of them:

 - Kotlin Coroutines and Flow → Language-native asynchronous tasks, concurrency and reactive programming.
-- Arrow (concretely the Either class) → for wrapping the results of the UseCase’s.
+- Arrow (concretely the Either class) → Wrapping the results of the UseCase’s and Data layer.
-- Redux (custom approach) → for transforming DOMAIN dataset into something more concrete for the UI.
+- Redux (custom approach) → Transforming DOMAIN dataset into something more concrete for the UI through different Actions.
 - Dagger Hilt → Dependency injection.
 - Compose UI → Most recent and modern toolkit for render Android Views, a game changer! 🤯